rah757/Kerala-IoT-Challenge/_includes/main_header.md

-# Heres's my journey in the Kerala IoT Challenge
+# Here's my journey in the Kerala IoT Challenge